juanmaperez85/e2e_python_v2/instructions.md

 Is a framework for BDD (Behaviour-Driven Development).
 It is a common language syntax which can be used to define steps for end to end tests.
 It's documentation can be found [here](https://behave.readthedocs.io/en/latest/)

+## Preconditions
+Create a virtual environment

+`virtualenv -p python3 _env`

 ## Getting Started

+Fork the repo and clone it.

+Activate the virtual environment

-Fork the repo.
-Clone and navigate into the repository and run `pip3 install -r requirements.txt`.
+Then, navigate into the repository and run `pip3 install -r requirements.txt`.

 If you are new to selenium, you must setup your webdrivers.
 It is best to use a package manager to manage webdrivers.
 Chrome is a ubiquitous browser, therefore we will walk through some steps to setup a chrome testing environment.
 You must have chrome downloaded and installed, and will also need to get a version of the chromedriver.